Some parts of this page may be machine-translated.

 Pharmaceuticals, Medical Devices

-Clinical trial implementation plan, investigational drug summary, clinical trial summary report, informed consent document, letter to the clinical trial responsible physician, drug package insert, adverse event report
+Clinical trial protocol, investigational drug brochure, clinical trial summary report, informed consent document, letter to the principal investigator, pharmaceutical package insert, adverse event report

-Only contracted translators and post-editors who have been evaluated by native translation directors and their track record are assigned to projects.
+Only translators and post-editors who have passed the review by native translation directors, considering their track record, are assigned to projects.

-We have strict criteria, with a pass rate of 20% for translators and 10% for post-editors.
+We have established strict standards, with a pass rate of 20% for translators and 10% for post-editors.

-With an average experience of over 5 years, we guarantee quality and peace of mind."
+With an average experience of over 5 years, we guarantee reliable quality.

 We have a track record of transactions with various companies, from pharmaceutical companies to medical device manufacturers.